-Also, the good news is that WestHost has been having stable loading times throughout the year, without any bigger increases in speed.
+Also, the good news is that WestHost has been having faster loading times throughout the year.

 4. 30-Day Money-Back Guarantee

-WestHost offers a full refund backed by their 30-days money-back policy.
+WestHost offers a full refund backed by their 30-day money-back policy.
 If for any reason you decide that their service is not for you within 30 days of registration, they will refund you in full.

 5. Instant Activation

 Unlike most web hosts, you don’t have to wait for hours or days for your account to be activated.
 With WestHost, your account will be activated instantly.